VILLASframework/documentation/node/Guide.md

 We put some effort in getting you started as smooth as possible.
 This tutorial introduces the basic concepts and terminologies of VILLASnode and shows some examples.

+Please [look below](@ref node-guide-video) for a video recording of a webinar covering the topics of this guide.

 # Preperation {#node-guide-preperation}

 The @ref node-installation page lists several ways to install VILLASnode on your machine.